Last Updated on October 10, 2023 by Melissa Reome

 So, what do you do?
 Personally I order my burgers medium-well.
 Just be aware of the risk if you do order your burgers rare, medium-rare or medium etc. you may be putting yourself at risk.
-In fact some states have banned restaurants from serving rare burgers because of foodborne illness outbreaks.
-The elderly, immunocompromised are at the highest risk of complications.

 Ground pork typically has a higher fat content than most beef blends with 30% fat in the blend.
 Both ground pork as and ground poultry are mild in flavor compared to beef.
 The safe internal temperature for pork is 160°F. In fact, the recommended internal temperature for pork, beef and lamb are all 160°F. When forming pork into burgers it is easier to handle if you put some oil on your hands first.
 With the high fat content they can be quite sticky.

 Ground turkey and chicken much like beef are available in different lean-to-fat ratios.
 Generally speaking they typically range from 93-99% lean.
 Both can be made with a variety of dark and white meat which can affect the color of the product.
 Both are available also in all white meat grinds.
 Ground poultry more commonly sold at much higher lean percentages.